CENTRAL IOWA QUILT SEW-CIETY

 Section 1.
 Meetings of the membership shall be held as provided by resolution of the Board of Directors.

 Section 2.
-The Board of Directors shall appoint a nominating committee of three (3) members, at least one (1) of whom shall be member of the Board, in the month of February.
+The Board of Directors shall appoint a nominating committee of three (3) members, at least one (1) of whom shall be a member of the Board, in the month of February.
 It shall be the duty of the nominating committee to present a slate of nominees to the membership at the May meeting.
-The nominations by the committee shall not be prohibit members from making other nominations.
+The nominations by the committee shall not prohibit members from making other nominations.

 Section 3.
 An election of the Board of Directors shall be held in May.
-The members shall be notified at least seven (7) days prior to the May meeting of the date, time and place of the meeting as well as the names of the nominees as presented by the nominating committee.
+The members shall be notified at least seven (7) days prior to the May meeting of the date, time and place of the meeting as well as the names for the nominees as presented by the nominating committee.

 Section 4.
 Any Director can be removed by an affirmative vote of the majority of the entire Board of Directors.